Integration helps 1-800-Flowers better support B2B customers - Learn more in our webinar

 B2B transactions involve two phases: shopping and ordering/invoicing.
 Buyers begin the shopping experience in their internal eProcurement or spend management systems.
 Next, they authenticate into the supplier’s eCommerce platform, create an order/cart, and finally return the cart to the eProcurement or spend management system to create a requisition.
 This process is called PunchOut.

 The second phase of the B2B purchasing process involves submitting the order for internal approval, creating a purchase order, and receiving an invoice for payment.
-B2B integration addresses the complexities and potential failures within this process.
+Connected Commerce addresses the complexities and potential failures within this process.

 Companies often assume they have the IT resources and expertise to manage eProcurement integrations in-house.
 However, building and maintaining these integrations can become expensive, overwhelming, and challenging to scale.
 In-house teams may not fully understand the technical burden and maintenance required for efficient transactions and future scalability.
 Further, delays and errors can have a significant impact on the bottom line.